 - Inverted in one episode of Peabody's Improbable History, where Sherman is shocked that it appears for once, Mr. Peabody makes a mistake when he designed the Great Pyramid upside down.
 However, Peabody reveals that he deliberately designed the pyramid upside down as part of a Batman Gambit, knowing that the Pharaoh's bratty nephew would try to destroy it.
 Instead, the nephew's attempt to blow up the pyramid results in it landing right-side up.

-- Inverted in one episode of The Mighty Ducks, where the Saurians have stolen a missile and loaded it into a launch platform pointing downward.
-Upon looking at the plans, Siege comments that they did it wrong, the missile supposed to be point upward, only for Wraith to flip the plans around, showing that the missile is suppose to go downward, their plan being to use it to create a volcano.
+- Inverted in one episode of Mighty Ducks: The Animated Series, where the Saurians have stolen a missile and loaded it into a launch platform pointing downward.
+Upon looking at the plans, Siege comments that they did it wrong, the missile supposed to be pointed upward, only for Wraith to flip the plans around, showing that the missile is supposed to go downward, their plan being to use it to create a volcano.

 - Goof Troop:

 - In "A Goof Under My Roof", Pete reads a set of boundary plans that seem to show that he owns half the property Goofy's house is on.
 Taking advantage of it, he knocks down half of Goofy's home and starts acting like an annoying house guest.
 In the end, Peg shows him he had the blueprints upside down: Goofy actually owned half of Pete's house!

 - In "Nightmare on Goof Street", a couple of con artists pose as house renovators and steal parts of Pete's house.
 After getting the parts back, Pete and Goofy rush to put the house back together before Pete's family finds out.
 They succeed, but Pete still gets caught when it's shown that the kitchen is upside down.